 6. Load time

 Pre-loading screens put people off.
 Many publishers make the mistake of featuring pages that inform the user that a page is loading and will be with them soon.
 While it might seem like a polite gesture and a good way of keeping something on the screen, all evidence points to these pages having a negative impact.
 If you don’t want users to get bored and leave your site, be sure you’ve got a server that’s loading your pages quickly.
 Avoid telling users what they already know.
 If they’re waiting then they should know that a page is loading.
 Seeing the message can make them think they should expect an eternity.

 An SEO-friendly URL structure is essential for ranking well for the targeted keyword.
 For example, let’s suppose you have a page on your website selling Gibson electric guitars.
 Your URL should look something like this: www.yourwebsite.com/gibson-electric-guitars.
 It should NOT look like this: www.yourwebsite.com/123?adt79.

 The search engines love new, fresh content on your website.
 It shows them that your business is still kicking and doing well…separating your website from those here today, gone tomorrow spam websites.
-Consider adding a blog to your website; it is an easy way to provide fresh content on a regular basis.
+Consider adding a blog to your website; it is an easy way to provide fresh content regularly.

 9. Not conducting research in a Mobile-Friendly and Fast experience

 Not only does SEO optimization deal with keywords and content but also about the quality of the designed website.
-This is majorly on how it works on mobile devices, since majority of the people have moved to the use mobile devices like smartphones and tablet computers.
-Google and other search engines have the ability to recognize when the website that you have designed is not mobile-friendly.
+This is majorly on how it works on mobile devices since the majority of the people have moved to the use mobile devices like smartphones and tablet computers.
+Google and other search engines can recognize when the website that you have designed is not mobile-friendly.
 If you forget this your website will not gain online publicity.

 10. Writing only for visitors or only for the search engines